bergesinstitute/graf-method/book-2-unit-7.md

 A very distinct case would be the following:

-    Ir – to go
+    ir – to go

-    Irse – to leave
+    irse – to leave

 We use them with these prepositions:

-    Ir a
+    ir a

-    Irse de
+    irse de

 > In Spanish, we cannot leave a place, we have to leave "from" a place.